 Hamas is, of course, a terrorist organization under Canadian law.
 They are also the government of the Gaza Strip.

 Lotayef says the group doesn’t actually work with Hamas, for the record.
-He says the group works civilian-to-civilian, and only deals with governments when absolutely necessary.
+He says the group works civilian-to-civilian and deals with governments only when absolutely necessary.